HexHive/midas/docs/ae.md

 Next, test the Midas kernel.
 Follow steps 1-5, changing step 2 to choose the 'midas-cve' option.
 In step 6, the bug trigger message should be absent from the output.

+#### Microbenchmarks

+Running these benchmarks is meaningful only on real hardware, not in a VM.

+You will need to repeat the following steps for the baseline kernel, and for the midas kernel.
+After both runs, you should be able to compute relative performance.
+The benchmarks report performance as execution time per operation for each workload.

+1. Restart the machine
+2. In the GRUB menu, choose the `baseline` or `midas` option.
+3. Log in at the welcome screen
+4. Open a terminal and run `~/scripts/run_ubench.sh`.

+The OSBench microbenchmarks are nicely packaged into a OpenBenchmarks workload on Phoronix.
+The microbenchmark will print their results to the terminal.

 #### Phoronix Test Suite benchmarks